Mikael925/mikael925.github.io/level-design.md

       <div class="project-tools-summary">
         <span class="tool-tag"><i class="fa-brands fa-unity"></i> Unity</span> <span class="tool-tag"><i class="fa-solid fa-code"></i> C#</span> <span class="tool-tag"><i class="fa-brands fa-blender"></i> Blender</span> <span class="tool-tag"><i class="fa-solid fa-sliders"></i> FMOD</span> <span class="tool-tag"><i class="fa-brands fa-jira"></i> Jira</span> <span class="tool-tag"><i class="fa-solid fa-diagram-project"></i> Miro</span>
       </div>
-      <p>In this group project, I pitched a platformer game where you play as a dragon escaping a volcanic eruption.
-With lava rising, the goal is to flee the area by climbing higher and higher.
-For the level design, my goal was to challenge the player while establishing a solid foundation for future development, resulting in a well-sized vertical slice.</p>
+      <p>In this project, I took on the dual responsibilities of Product Owner and Level Designer to bring my original pitch to life: a frantic vertical platformer about an escaping dragon.
+My primary design challenge was to create a compelling sense of urgency, balancing a constantly rising lava threat with challenging-but-fair platforming that always guided the player upwards.</p>
       <blockquote class="testimonial">
         <p>"I want to give a big shoutout to our PO Johan Rosenhed.
 In my opinion Johan has been our MVP of this project.
 Especially in the last 2 weeks.
 All of you have put down hard work and delivered great things.
 But Johan did such a good job as PO, especially considering this is his first game project."</p>
         <p>"The role of PO is not an easy one, but Johan did a great job and I really appreciate that, I don't think this project could have been anything like it without him."</p>